n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.aggregate.md

 ## Node parameters

 * **Aggregate**: choose whether to aggregate **Individual Fields** or **All Item Data**.
-* If you choose **Individual Fields**, you can then configure the fields you want to aggregat with the following parameters:
+* If you choose **Individual Fields**, you can then configure the fields you want to aggregate with the following parameters:
 	* **Input Field Name**: the name of the field in the input data to be aggregated together.
 	* **Rename Field**: enable this toggle to enter a field name for the aggregated output data.
 When aggregating multiple fields you must provide new output field names.
 You can't leave multiple fields undefined.
 	* **Output Field Name**: displayed when you enable **Rename Field**.
 The field name for the aggregated output data.